Qpril Tablets is a brand of medicine containing the active ingredient quinapril.

 QPRIL helps control your condition, but does not cure it.
 Therefore QPRIL must be taken every day.

 Continue taking QPRIL for as long as your doctor tells you to.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
 Otherwise, take it as soon as you remember, and then go back to taking your tablet(s) as you would normally.

 Do not take a double dose to make up for the dose that you missed.
 This may increase the chance of you getting an unwanted side effect.

 If you have trouble remembering to take your tablets, ask your pharmacist for some hints.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26), or go to accident and emergency at your nearest hospital, if you think that you or anyone else may have taken too much QPRIL.
+Immediately telephone your doctor or the Australian Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much QPRIL.
 Do this even if there are no signs of discomfort or poisoning.